TheKhanj/cv/README.md

 A Software Engineer with quite a bit of experience in NodeJs and NestJs framework, also top 20 contributors of NestJs.
 Very good understanding of algorithms and data structures.
 A geek, always tinkering with computers.
+In love with Linux and Unix philosophy.

 Born 2000, located in Iran.
 Please contact me via Telegram or Email.